wvirany/blog/content/posts/gp_intro/index.md

 * when to use \btheta vs. \theta
 -->

-Gaussian processes (GPs) have always been a particularly confounding topic for me in machine learning (ML).
-Many introductions talk about the beauty of implicitly defining infinite-dimensional features in function space, or performing Bayesian inference directly in the space of functions.
-These explanations can seem daunting at first, but in this blog I aim to clarify things and build up to GPs from a basic linear model.
+Gaussian processes (GPs) have always been a particularly confounding topic for me in machine learning.
+In this blog, I attempt to present a spelled-out introduction to GPs, building up from a simple linear model.
+I provide both the underlying mathematics as well as a Python implementation.
+For the sake of clarity, I omit certain practical considerations regarding numerical stability, computational complexity, etc., which can all be found in standard treatments of GPs.

-spelled-out introduction (with code!).

-In this blog I attempt to accumulate ... from different sources, as well as providing my own explanations to present only what I think is the core of understanding GPs.

 ## Bayesian linear regression